wittech/Lumina-DiMOO/README.md

 ## 🔥 News
+- **[2025-09-10]** 🎉🎉🎉 We have open-sourced the Max Logit-based Cache solution, offering a 2x speed improvement for sampling.

 - **[2025-09-10]** 🎉🎉🎉 We release the initial version of **Lumina-DiMOO**, including:
   - 🎯 Model Checkpoints on [HuggingFace](https://huggingface.co/Alpha-VLLM/Lumina-DiMOO)!
   - 🎯 Text-to-Image & Image-to-Image Generation Inference code!